ubc-magic/thingbroker/README.md

 ### URL Parameters

+    requester (required) Defines who is requesting events.
+It's used to automatically subscribe the requester to the thing which the events will be returned. timeout (not required) Determines, in seconds, how long the request will last until return.
+It's used to receive realtime events.
     limit: (not required) Determines how many events will be fetched.
 Example Values: 24
     start: (not required) Works together with "end", returns events in an interval of time defined by "start" and "end".
 This parameter must be defined in Unix epoch time (milliseconds).
 Example Values: 1349937425
     end: (not required) Works together with "start", returns events in an interval of time defined by "start" and "end".
 This parameter must be defined in Unix epoch time (milliseconds).
 Example Values: 1349937434